Man turns down $10K to give up airplane seat

-CASCADE TOWNSHIP, Mich.
-(WOOD) — Ten-thousand dollars to miss an airline flight?
-That’s what some passengers flying with Delta Air Lines out of Michigan’s Gerald R. Ford International Airport say they were offered earlier this week.
+Ten-thousand dollars to miss an airline flight?
+That’s what some passengers flying with Delta Air Lines out of Michigan’s Gerald R. Ford International Airport say they were offered earlier this week, KTLA sister station WOOD reported.

 “I think the airlines are doing everything they can to make it a good experience.
 But $10,000 is a lot,” said passenger Jason Aten.